Visit Seoul, South Korea

-Seoul is one of the most dynamic and modern cities to visit, making it a prime vacation destination year round.
-However, for those who want to experience in South Korea in its beauteous and natural splendor, there is no better season to visit then during spring.
-Like Japan, South Korea is known for stunning cherry blossom festivals that take place all over the city during in the months of April-May.
-Thousands of flowery trees cover the streets of Seoul and roads are blocked for pedestrians to meander through its dazzling roads.
-One of the most striking ways to enjoy the South Korean capital is to walk through the Hangang Yeouido Spring Festival at night, when the cherry trees glow pink with lights!
+Seoul is one of the most dynamic cities to visit, making it a prime vacation destination year round.
+However, for those wanting experience South Korea its most natural splendor, there is no better time than spring.
+Like Japan, travelers know South Korea for stunning cherry blossom festivals during April to May.
+Thousands of flowery trees cover the streets of Seoul.
+During this time, the city blocks-off roads allowing pedestrians to meander through its streets.

-However, no matter what time of the year you visit, traveling to and from Seoul promises to be a pleasant experience.
-The Incheon International Airport has been ranked as the world’s best airports for nine consecutive years (2005-2013).
-It has a golf course, a casino, a spa and even an ice skating rink to entertain travelers as they prepare to fly.
-More vacationers are being drawn to Seoul as it has become one of the world’s most economically powerful cities, with historical, technological and cultural significance enough to satisfy the highest of expectations.
+No matter what time you go, visiting Seoul promises to be a pleasant experience.
+People know Incheon International Airport as one of the world’s best airports.
+It has a golf course, a casino, spa and even an ice skating rink to entertain travelers as they prepare to fly.
+More vacationers are drawn to Seoul as one of the world’s most economically powerful cities.
+Plus, the city possesses historical, technological and cultural attractions to satisfy the highest of expectations.

 From the moment you arrive, Seoul is a city of constant activity 24-hours a day.
-Rentable study rooms, quirky cafes, themed restaurants, elegant spas and shopping centers frequently provide their services at all hours of the day and night.
-The Gangnam district in the south has innumerable glamorous venues, and brightly lit streets that stay busy all night long.
-The best part is Seoul is a city known for its safety; so visitors don’t need to worry about being caught out late.
+Quirky cafes, themed restaurants, elegant spas and shopping centers frequently provide their services 24 hours a day.
+The Gangnam district in the south has innumerable brightly lit streets that stay busy all night long.
+Plus, Seoul is a very safe city.
+As a result, visitors don’t need to worry about staying out late.

 For food-lovers, it is impossible to be disappointed in Seoul.
-The famous Korean barbeque needs no advertising; and for those who want to enjoy a plethora of flavors, each Korean meal comes with numerous add-ons and side dishes with free refills.
-From kalbi (famous barbeque ribs) to bibimbap (a popular dish of roots, marinated beef and chili sauce), “hangover stew” (a hearty healer meant to cure the long nights of fun in Korea’s capital city), green tea tiramisu and fresh octopus, the options are an endless list of flavorful delights to curb every craving.
+The famous Korean barbeque needs no advertising.
+And for those wanting a plethora of flavors, each Korean meal comes with numerous side dishes with refills.
+From kalbi (famous barbeque ribs) to bibimbap (a popular dish of roots, marinated beef and chili sauce), “hangover stew” (a hearty healer meant to cure the long nights of fun in Korea’s capital city), green tea tiramisu and fresh octopus, the options are endless.

 This city is a great place for history buffs too.
-From its foundation in 18 BC, it was one of the Three Kingdoms in Korea, with memorials, heritage sites and museums enough to keep travelers busy.
-Families also love going to Seoul, if for no other reason than to visit Lotte World, the second-biggest indoor theme park in the world.
-For outdoorsy families, the Han River is also a great place to enjoy the sunshine and rent bikes to ride in the beautiful surrounding parks.
+With numerous memorials, heritage sites and museums, they are enough to keep travelers busy.
+Families also love Seoul, if for no other reason than to visit Lotte World, the world’s second-biggest indoor theme park.
+For outdoorsy families, the Han River is a great place to enjoy the sunshine and ride bikes in the parks.

 Seoul is a tech-lover’s heaven and the most “wired” cities in the world.
-Known for having unique technological advances from the world’s highest broadband connection to internet on the subway system, the people of Seoul are constantly connected.
-CNN ran a report stating that 95 % of homes in Seoul have gone wireless (compared to the USA’s 60%); the average smart phone manages anything from apartment locks/triggers to instant-payments etc.
+Known for the world’s highest broadband connection rate and Internet on the subway, the people of Seoul are constantly connected.
+CNN ran a report stating that 95 % of homes in Seoul have gone wireless compared to the USA’s 60%.
+The city’s average smart phone user manages everything from apartment locks to instant-payments.